namurphy/uv-tutorial/README.md

 cd crane
 ```

-This command creates four files:
+This command creates several files:

 - `main.py` ← main Python project file
 - `pyproject.toml` ← main configuration file
 - `.python-version` ← which is currently `3.13`
 - `README.md` ← a [Markdown] file that we can use for documentation
+- `.gitignore` ← tells `git` to ignore certain files (might not be created)
+- `.git/` ← directory managed by `git` (might not be created)

 Let's look at `pyproject.toml`,
-the main _configuration file_ of a Python project,
+the main _configuration file_ of a Python project.
-by using `cat` (which is short for "concatenate"). 🐈
+The `cat` command (short for "concatenate") prints out the contents of files. 🐈

 ```bash
 cat pyproject.toml